/ 6 /

 Kaito wondered if he should say something, perhaps put what he was feeling into words.

 He decided not to.

-Instead, he took his time to slowly rock into the detective, pulling back onto the bed and trapping the other boy underneath him.
+Instead, he took his time to slowly rock into the detective, pushing him back onto the bed and trapping the other boy underneath him.
 Not that the detective really minded being there.
-The kiss was slow and as sleepy as the detective felt, lulling but equally pleasing.
+The kiss was slow and as sleepy as the detective felt, easy and pleasing.

 He pulled away eventually, hands rubbing the detective's sides with a slow tenderness.

 "What time is it?"
 The detective asked eventually, almost asleep again with Kaito's careful ministrations.

 The thief didn't answer for a moment, too interested in stealing his sanity, mouth nipping at his ear and tracing the shell of it with his tongue, a movement which had the shorter of the two mewling incomprehensibly in bliss.